Critics' Opinion:

 "Read Robert Sapolsky's marvelous book Behave and you'll never again be surprised by the range and depth of our own bad behavior." - Charles Duhigg, author of The Power of Habit and Smarter Faster Better

-This information about Behave shown above was first featured
+This information about Behave was first featured

 in "The BookBrowse Review" - BookBrowse's membership magazine, and in our weekly "Publishing This Week" newsletter.
-In most cases, the reviews are necessarily limited to those that were available to us ahead of publication.
-If you are the publisher or author and feel that the reviews shown do not properly reflect the range of media opinion now available, please send us a message with the mainstream media reviews that you would like to see added.
+Publication information is for the USA, and (unless stated otherwise) represents the first print edition.
+The reviews are necessarily limited to those that were available to us ahead of publication.
+If you are the publisher or author and feel that they do not properly reflect the range of media opinion now available, send us a message with the mainstream reviews that you would like to see added.

 Any "Author Information" displayed below reflects the author's biography at the time this particular book was published.